 Gold’s value mirrors currency and reserves in circulation globally relative to the global gold supply.
 As money is depreciated, gold’s value tends to go up in conjunction.
 For example, below we can see its value in relation to the amount of negative yielding debt.

 Central banks trust gold as a source of reserves and large institutional investors trust it as a hedge against the depreciation of fiat currency.

-Right now, cryptocurrency markets are heavily tied to speculative activity and not toward legitimate value creation purposes.
+Right now, cryptocurrency markets are heavily tied to speculative activity and have not been well-established in higher-level value creation purposes.

 Currency Valuation Models

 We’ll cover what are broadly the four most common currency valuation models:

 3) Behavioral equilibrium exchange rate (BEER)

 The real effective exchange rate (REER) is determined as the weighted average of a country’s currency relative to basket of other currencies.
 The weights are a function of the relative trade balance of a country’s currency against each country in the basket.